circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

     circleci tests glob "**/*.go" | circleci tests split --split-by=timings

 By default,
-the CLI assumes that it is splitting filenames.
+the CLI assumes that the timing data are filenames.
-You can also split classnames
-by using the `--timings-type` flag.
+You can also specify class names by using the `--timings-type` flag.

     cat my_java_test_classnames | circleci tests split --split-by=timings --timings-type=classname